 Public transport in Dublin for June Bank Holiday Weekend

-With major events like the VHI Women’s Mini Marathon, Bloom Festival, Forbidden Fruit Festival, and various concerts and sporting events happening across the city, it's advisable to plan your journeys in advance and allow extra time to reach your destinations.
+With major events like the VHI Women’s Mini Marathon, Bloom Festival, Forbidden Fruit Festival, concerts in St Anne’s Park, sporting fixtures at Aviva Stadium and Croke Park, and various other events taking place across the city, it's advisable to plan your journeys in advance and allow extra time to reach your destinations.

 Buses